MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 and package :filelink:`diagnostics <pkg/diagnostics>` (see :numref:`sub_outp_pkg_diagnostics`) allows user-selectable diagnostic output.
 The boolean parameters set are :varlink:`useMNC` and :varlink:`useDiagnostics`, respectively.
 Note these add-on packages also need to be specified when the model is compiled, see :numref:`tut_baroc_code_config`.
-Otherwise, only standard packages (i.e., those compiled in MITgcm by default) are required for this setup, so no further customization is necessary.
+Otherwise, only standard packages (i.e., those compiled in MITgcm by default) are required for this setup.

 .. _baroc_datamnc: